urschrei/pyzotero/doc/index.rst

 ----------------------------

 * :py:meth:`Zotero.item_template()` is unavailable: the local API implements the item type and field endpoints, but not ``/items/new``.
+Zotero may add it in future, in which case the method starts working with no change to Pyzotero.
 Build item dicts directly and pass them to :py:meth:`Zotero.create_items()`, using :py:meth:`Zotero.item_types()` and :py:meth:`Zotero.item_type_fields()` to discover the valid fields.
 Calling it in local mode raises :py:class:`CallDoesNotExistError`.